Recruiter2/ui_click_launch/README.md

 xdg-open http://127.0.0.1:7860
 ```

-#make file executable
+#make file executable \n
 #depends on ur system I right click  on desktop and it allows to create a launcher then I link it to the script
 ![Capture d’écran du 2023-04-19 13-45-25](https://user-images.githubusercontent.com/39489591/233065462-839d2db7-320d-49f7-b795-0ea4b065749d.png)